Table Of Contents

 Pun fully intended.

-I went on to tell her what an amazing innovation the Barwalt Saw Shack is and how it will revolutionize the tiling trade.
+I went on to tell her what an amazing innovation the Barwalt wet saw tent is and how it will revolutionize the tiling trade.

 I’ll set the saw tent up in my clients lounge area or den and have the convenience or being able to cut all I need without making a mess of their carpet, walls, furniture…well on everything really.
 We all know about tile dust and especially when wet cutting, the mess goes everywhere.